runtimeverification/k/docs/user_manual.md

 of that symbol will result in at most one return value (that is, the symbol is a *partial function*).

-The `total` attribute can be added to a production with the `function` attribute to indicate to the symbolic reasoning engine that a given symbol is a *total function*, that is it has *exactly* one return value for every possible input.
-While the `total` attribute can in theory be added to something which is not a function, this behavior is not currently implemented.
+The `total` attribute indicates that a symbol cannot be equal to matching logic bottom; in other words, it has *at least* one value for every possible set of arguments.
+It can be added to a production with the `function` attribute to indicate to the symbolic reasoning engine that a given symbol is a *total function*, that is it has *exactly* one return value for every possible input.
+Other uses of the `total` attribute (i.e., on multi-valued symbols to indicate they always have at least one value) are not yet implemented.

 For example, here we define the `_+Word_` total function and the `_/Word_` partial function, which can be used to do addition/division modulo